MolSSI-Education/parallel-programming/_episodes/03-distributed-examples-mpi4py.md

 teaching: 0
 exercises: 90
 questions:
-- "Key question (FIXME)"
+- "How can I use MPI to parallelize a Python code?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Learn how to prepare an environment that includes mpi4py."
+- "Learn the basics of writing an MPI-parallelized code."
+- "Explore point-to-point and collective MPI operations"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Where possible, use collective communication operations instead of point-to-point communication for improved efficiency and simplicity."
+- "Intelligent design choices can help you reduce the memory footprint required by MPI-parallelized codes"
 ---

 ## Setting up your environment

-For this lesson, all of the MPI examples will use [`mpi4py`](https://mpi4py.readthedocs.io/en/stable/) in Python.
+In this lesson, we will learn the basics of using MPI in Python.
+All of the examples will use [`mpi4py`](https://mpi4py.readthedocs.io/en/stable/), which is a Python wrapper for MPI.

 ~~~
 $ conda create --name molssi_parallel